Dr Jitendra dispatches separate COVID consignments for Jammu, Srinagar

-NEW DELHI: Union Minister of State (Independent Charge) Development of North Eastern Region (DoNER), MoS PMO, Personnel, Public Grievances, Pensions, Atomic Energy and Space, Dr Jitendra Singh today dispatched separate consignments of COVID related material for the two capital cities of Jammu and Srinagar respectively.
+NEW DELHI, May 18: Union Minister of State (Independent Charge) Development of North Eastern Region (DoNER), MoS PMO, Personnel, Public Grievances, Pensions, Atomic Energy and Space, Dr Jitendra Singh today dispatched separate consignments of COVID related material for the two capital cities of Jammu and Srinagar respectively.

 While sending off the consignments carrying separate kits containing face masks, sanitizers and other accessories, Dr Jitendra Singh said, the earlier consignments of COVID related material arranged by him were sent to all the six districts of his Lok Sabha constituency of Udhampur-Kathua-Doda.
 He said, he had now sought to arrange similar consignments for other parts of both the regions of Jammu and Kashmir.